 The design and materials that go into manufacturing adaptive sports equipment can be expensive, however.
 Fully adapting a kayak can run as much as $1800 and that doesn’t even include the cost of transportation or transfer devices.
 These expenses put non-profits, community groups, and individuals at a disadvantage when it comes to adding adapted sports equipment to their gear collections.

 One of our co-founders spent 15 years in the non-profit sector, and a major part of her responsibilities was raising funds on behalf of charitable groups through individual and corporate donors, grant writing and events.

 Fundraising can be a daunting, never-ending and often thankless job.
-With that in mind, we’ve put together a list of grant resources that may help you in your quest to secure funding for adaptive equipment, whether that be for adapted kayaking, handcycles, wheelchair skiing, adaptive soccer or any other recreational activity.
+With that in mind, we’ve put together a list of grant resources for 2020 that may help you in your quest to secure funding for adaptive equipment, whether that be for adapted kayaking, handcycles, wheelchair skiing, adaptive soccer or any other recreational activity.

 1. Adaptive Recreation & Equipment Grants

 As with any grant, the eligibility criteria, funds available and application deadlines for the grants that follow will vary.
 Some are open to all organizations, some only to veterans, and others only to program participants.
 Please review the eligibility requirements carefully to make sure it’s a good fit for both parties before you apply.

 Provides grants for individuals with paralysis caused by spinal cord injury to purchase adaptive sports equipment.